Learning Hard Retrieval Decoder Attention for Transformers: Related Work

 \section{Related Work}

+\citet{zhang2018accelerating} accelerate the decoder self-attention with the average attention network. \citet{xu2021multi} propose to replace the self-attention layer by multi-head highly parallelized LSTM. \citet{kim2019research} investigate knowledge distillation and quantization for faster NMT decoding. \citet{yi2020synthesizer} investigate the true importance and contribution of the dot product-based self-attention mechanism on the performance of Transformer models.

-Most previous research aims to efficiently enable the self-attention mechanism modeling very long sequences. \newcite{zhang2018accelerating} accelerate the decoder self-attention with the average attention network. \newcite{dai2019transformer} introduce the notion of recurrence into deep self-attention network to model very long term dependency efficiently. \newcite{ma2019tensorized} combine low rank approximate and parameters sharing to construct a tensorized Transformer. \newcite{kitaev2020reformer} replace dot-product attention by one that uses locality-sensitive hashing and use reversible residual layers instead of the standard residuals. \newcite{zhang2020tensorcoder} propose a dimension-wise attention mechanism to reduce the attention complexity. \newcite{angelos2020transformers} express the self-attention as a linear dot-product of kernel feature maps and make use of the associativity property of matrix products. \newcite{wang2020linformer} approximate the self-attention mechanism by a low-rank matrix. \newcite{iz2020longformer} introduce an attention mechanism that scales linearly with sequence length. \newcite{rewon2020generating} introduce sparse factorizations of the attention matrix.
+Most previous research focuses on efficient modeling of the self-attention mechanism for very long sequences.
+These are generally not effective on sequences of normal lengths. \citet{dai2019transformer} introduce the notion of recurrence into deep self-attention network to model very long term dependency efficiently. \citet{ma2019tensorized} combine low rank approximate and parameter sharing to construct a tensorized Transformer. \citet{kitaev2020reformer} replace dot-product attention by one that uses locality-sensitive hashing and use reversible residual layers instead of the standard residuals. \citet{zhang2020tensorcoder} propose a dimension-wise attention mechanism to reduce the attention complexity. \citet{angelos2020transformers} express the self-attention as a linear dot-product of kernel feature maps and make use of the associativity property of matrix products. \citet{wang2020linformer} approximate the self-attention mechanism by a low-rank matrix. \citet{iz2020longformer} introduce an attention mechanism that scales linearly with sequence length. \citet{rewon2020generating} introduce sparse factorizations of the attention matrix.

-On using hard (local) attention for machine translation, \newcite{luong2015effective} selectively focuses on a small window of context smoothed by Gaussian distribution, while our approach learns explicit one-on-one alignment.
-For self-attentional sentence encoding, \newcite{shen2018reinforced} train hard attention mechanisms which select a subset of tokens via policy gradient. \newcite{geng2020selective} investigate the selective self-attention networks implemented with Gumble-Sigmoid.
+On using hard (local) attention for machine translation, \citet{luong2015effective} selectively focus on a small window of context smoothed by a Gaussian distribution.
+For self-attentional sentence encoding, \citet{shen2018reinforced} train hard attention mechanisms which select a subset of tokens via policy gradient. \citet{geng2020selective} investigate selective self-attention networks implemented with Gumble-Sigmoid.
+Sparse attention has been found benefitial for performance \citep{malaviya2018sparse,peters2019sparse,correia2019adaptively,indurthi2019look,maruf2019selective}.
+Our approach learns explicit one-to-one attention for efficiency, pushing such research efforts to the limit.